Purple Clay Trivia: Why Are Purple Clay Teapots Often Fired Multiple Times?

 Purple Clay Trivia: Why Are Purple Clay Teapots Often Fired Multiple Times?-3

 The more times a teapot is fired, the higher the degree of crystallization will be, but the risk of damage also increases.
-The teapot must not be soaked in water after the first firing, or problems will arise during the second firing.
+The teapot must not be soaked in after the first firing, or problems will arise during the second firing.
 “Double firing” refers to the process of adjusting the lid and removing firing flaws after the initial firing, followed by applying fresh clay to the polished areas (known as “breaking the skin”), and then performing a second firing.
 The fresh clay forms new crystals when rubbed on, which makes any imperfections invisible after firing, resulting in a nearly perfect teapot.

 Whether a teapot is fired once, twice, or even three times, the end goal is to produce an object as close to perfection as possible.
 Such skill and dedication are commendable.